ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Platform Entity

-A platform entity reports information about the device where the Evidence is generated and is composed of a set of claims that are global to the Target Environment.
+A platform entity reports information about the device where the Evidence is generated and is composed of a collection of claims that are global to the Target Environment.
 It is associated with the type identifier `id-pkix-evidence-entity-platform`.

 A platform entity, if provided, MUST be included only once within the reported entities.
 If a